 Applicants can be given access to electronic copies (eg PDFs of documents provided by email, CD, USB or downloadable from a weblink) or hardcopies.
 Hardcopies may be given in the form of, for example, printouts, photocopies, large scale maps, building plans, or x-rays.

 Applicants can choose access by inspection or inspection may be the only form of access available, for example, where the document is subject to third party copyright.
 Documents must be redacted to remove exempt, irrelevant, or contrary to the public interest information before the applicant inspects them.

 An applicant must be given a ‘reasonable opportunity’ to inspect the documents.
 What is reasonable will depend on the circumstances.
 An agency should consider the applicant's access to transport and any difficulties involved in travelling to the agency.
 It may be appropriate to send the documents to a branch of the agency closer to the applicant to facilitate inspection.

-A ‘reasonable opportunity’ may also mean allowing the applicant to inspect the documents over several days, particularly if there are large in number.
+A ‘reasonable opportunity’ may also mean allowing the applicant to inspect the documents over several days, particularly if there are a large number of documents.

 Depending on the contents of the documents, agencies may wish to consider supervising applicants during inspection.